-This option enables/disables the use of GNSS data during INS processing.
-Updates will only be performed with user-entered coordinate updates.
+This option disables the use of GNSS data during INS processing.
+Updates will only be performed with userentered coordinate updates.

-This mode of processing is not recommended because it is only used for special applications.
+This mode of processing is not recommended.
+It is only used for special applications, such as pipeline pigging.

 Process Settings